 Keep Exercise in Check

-Even though colder temps can make it hard to motivate to head out for a walk or run, it’s important to get your sweat on.
+Regardless of the circumstances, it’s still important to get your sweat on.
 “Anyone who exercises regularly will tell you they don’t get sick as often,” says Gottesfeld.
 There is a happy medium, though.
 Over-exercising (going at too high of intensity without building in necessary rest days) can weaken your immunity, so she recommends 30 to 60 minutes a day, four to five days a week at moderate-high intensity for her patients.
-Oh, and gentle doctor reminder: don’t share your water bottle with anyone at the gym, and (ahem) wash your hands when you get home.
+Oh, and gentle doctor reminder: don’t share your water bottle, and (ahem) if you’re going for a quick run outside, wash your hands when you get home.

 Amp Up Your C